awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 1. Choose the major version that you want from the list of available targets from those listed for your version in the table\.
 You can get a precise list of versions available in your AWS Region for your current version by using the AWS CLI\.
 For details, see [Getting a list of available versions in your AWS Region](#USER_UpgradeDBInstance.PostgreSQL.UpgradeVersion)\.

 1. Verify that your applications work as expected on a trial deployment of the new version\.
-For information about the complete process, see [Before upgrading your production DB cluster to a new major version](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion.Upgrade.preliminary)\.
+For information about the complete process, see [Testing an upgrade of your production DB cluster to a new major version](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion.Upgrade.preliminary)\.

 1. After verifying that your applications work as expected on the trial deployment, you can upgrade your cluster\.
 For details, see [Upgrading the Aurora PostgreSQL engine to a new major version](#USER_UpgradeDBInstance.Upgrading.Manual)\.